hoprnet/uHTTP-exit-app/README.md

-# pHTTP Exit App
+# u(nlinked)HTTP exit application

 ## Description

-pHTTP Exit Application attaches to an exit node and performs arbitrary incoming HTTP requests for clients.
+uHTTP exit application attaches to an exit node and performs arbitrary incoming HTTP requests for clients.

 ## Run with Docker